Repmak/word-piece-encoder/README.md

 ## 5. Suggestions & Feedback

 Please feel free to open an issue or reach out!

-todo:
-- fix token segment ids
-- handle sequences which exceed max token length (use overlap and pass each batch into the onnx model)
-- use prefix trie to avoid o(n^2) of max match algo
-- implement bpe and unigram tokenizers (not necessary for bert though)
-- support bin/h5 files?

 done:
 - vocab list class for storing model's vocabulary